cleterrier/ChriSTORM/README.md

 ThunderSTORM: a comprehensive ImageJ plug-in for PALM and STORM data analysis and super-resolution imaging.
 Bioinformatics.
 2014 Aug 15;30(16):2389-90. [doi: 10.1093/bioinformatics/btu202.](http://dx.doi.org/10.1093/bioinformatics/btu202)

-More information on ThunderSTORM can be found at their [GitHub page](http://zitmen.github.io/thunderstorm/) or the [Google discussion group](http://zitmen.github.io/thunderstorm/).
+More information on ThunderSTORM can be found at its [GitHub page](http://zitmen.github.io/thunderstorm/) or its [Google discussion group](http://zitmen.github.io/thunderstorm/).

 ## Scripts and macros detail